isarafx/equalizer_tkinter/README.md

 # Signal&System Project

-This is group project in 010123106 Signal and System class KMUTNB.<br>
+This is a group project for the 010123106 Signal and System class at KMUTNB.<br>
-An GUI program to modify sound using band frequency like equalizer using Tkinter with FFT Technique
+The project involves a GUI program to modify sound using band frequency, similar to an equalizer, using Tkinter with FFT Technique.

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install dependency before running program.<br>
+Before running the program, please use the package manager [pip](https://pip.pypa.io/en/stable/) to install dependencies.<br>

 ##How to use<br>
-Create new enviroment or using the exist one and git pull this file
+Create a new environment or use an existing one and git pull this file.
 ```bash
 git init
 git remote origin https://github.com/isarafx/equalizer_tkinter.git